-Email is easily the most popular channel of communication worldwide.
+Email is one of the most widely-used channels of communication worldwide.
 It became universal because it’s cheap and accessible – almost everyone who uses the Internet has an email account and sends emails.
-Whether you live in Asia, Europe, Africa, or America – you can use email to communicate electronically.

 2. Email is personal

-Email marketing allows nonprofits to engage with their audience in a more personal way.
+Email marketing allows nonprofit organizations to engage with their audience in a more personal way.

-Nonprofits can segment their email list based on the interests and preferences of their audience and send targeted email campaigns that resonate with them.
+Nonprofits can segment their email list based on audience interests or preferences, then send personalized and targeted email campaigns that resonate with them.

 3. Email marketing is cost-effective

-If you’ve received someone’s permission to contact them via email, you’re almost guaranteed to reach their inbox, provided that you follow email marketing best practices.
+If you’ve received someone’s permission to contact them via email, you’re almost guaranteed to reach their inbox, provided you follow standard email marketing best practices.

-As a result, the only thing you need to pay to run email campaigns is your email marketing service.
-Their price is usually based on the size of your email list, and they come with many built-in tools that’ll help you get your campaigns off the ground in moments.
+As a result, the only thing you need to pay for to run email campaigns is your email marketing service.
+Their price is usually based on the size of your email list, and the software comes with various built-in tools that’ll help you get your campaigns off the ground in moments.

 If you’re looking for a trusted solution, we suggest you check out GetResponse.
-As a non-profit, you are eligible for a 50% discount on email marketing services.
+Yes, that’s our tool, and here’s some good news.
+As a nonprofit, you are eligible for a 50% discount on email marketing services.

 If you’d rather shop around, here’s a handy list of the best newsletter software, along with information on the features they offer.